shenwei356/taxonkit/doc/docs/tutorial.md

     2605619   no rank      Escherichia coli                                        Escherichia coli O16:H48 2697049   no rank      Severe acute respiratory syndrome-related coronavirus   Severe acute respiratory syndrome coronavirus 2

-List eight-level lineage for all taxIDs of rank lower than or equal to species, including some nodes with "no rank".
+List eight-level lineage for all TaxIds of rank lower than or equal to species, including some nodes with "no rank".
 But when filtering with `-L/--lower-than`, you can use `-n/--save-predictable-norank` to **save some special ranks without order, where rank of the closest higher node is still lower than rank cutoff**.